Quantum vs Classical Proofs and Subset Verification: Oracle Separation of and

-Again, the proof strategy of Lemma \ref{lemm:X_conditions} is nearly identical to Lemma \ref{lemm:X_conditions_subset}.
-The main difference is a more complex relation $\mathbf{R}$ to which we apply the adversary bound.
-The challenge here is that we can have two subsets $S_x$ and $S_y$ that are similar to each other, but there exists permutations $\sigma_x$ and $\sigma_y$ that are extremely dissimilar such that $\sperm(\sigma_x)=S_x$ and $\sperm(\sigma_y)=S_y$.
-We would like to create a relationship $\mathbf{R}$ that connects similar permutations, while only having information about the structure of the related subsets.
-To address this problem, we notice that for any two subsets $S_x$ and $S_y$, we can create a one to one matching between the elements of $\spi(S_x)$ and the elements of $\spi(S_y)$ such that each permutation is matched with a similar permutation.
-Using this one-to-one matching, we can create a relationship $\mathbf{R}$ between permutations that inherits the properties of the related subsets.
+The proof strategy of Lemma \ref{lemm:X_conditions} is similar to Lemma \ref{lemm:X_conditions_subset}, except we use a more complex relation $\mathbf{R}$ for the adversary bound.
+The challenge is that for two similar subsets $S_x$ and $S_y$, there exist permutations $\sigma_x$ and $\sigma_y$ that are extremely dissimilar but for which $\sperm(\sigma_x)=S_x$ and $\sperm(\sigma_y)=S_y$.
+We want to create a relationship $\mathbf{R}$ that connects similar permutations, while only having information about the structure of the related subsets.
+To address this problem, we note that for any two subsets $S_x$ and $S_y$, we can create a one-to-one matching between the elements of $\spi(S_x)$ and the elements of $\spi(S_y)$ such that each permutation is matched with a similar permutation.
+Using this one-to-one matching, we create a relationship $\mathbf{R}$ between permutations that inherits the properties of the related subsets.